Tech chills spill into Asia, as shares sink across region

 The growing likelihood that Democrats and Republicans in Washington will fail to find a deal to send more aid to unemployed workers is also dashing hopes for extra help for the U.S. economy.

 Expectations that slower growth means supply may outstrip demand has dented oil prices.
-Benchmark U.S. crude sank lost 28 cents to $36.48 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude gave up 13 cents to $36.63 per barrel in electronic trading on the New York Mercantile Exchange.
 It slumped $3.01 to $36.76 per barrel on Tuesday.
-Brent crude, the international standard, shed 25 cents to $39.53 per barrel.
+Brent crude, the international standard, shed 8 cents to $39.70 per barrel.
 It declined $2.23 overnight to $39.78.

 “The overarching reason for oil’s buckle appears to be re-emergence of US-China risks casting serious doubt on assumptions of fairly steady demand recovery.," Hayaki Narita of Mizuho Bank said in a commentary.